OpenNuvoton/MCUBoot_NuMicro/README.md

 | M2L31 | Cortex-M23 |
 | M2351 | Cortex-M23 |

+## MCUBoot-Compatible Firmware

+To work with MCUBoot, the repository [MCUBoot-Compatible-Template](https://github.com/OpenNuvoton/MCUBoot-Compatible-Template) provides template firmware code for validating MCUBoot firmware upgrade strategies.
+Users can reference the template and customize the provided code according to their needs.
+By programming the images to the flash address of primary and secondary slot, MCUBoot will jump to the correct image based on the chosen strategy.

 ## Using CMake Tools (a VS Code extension)

 CMake Tools provides a convenient interface for working with CMake-based project in VS Code.